Krishna (TV actor): Career

 After completing his degree in Delhi, he flew to Chennai to begin a career in acting.
 His first role was in the Tamil serial Sahana, a sequel of Sindhu Bhairavi directed by K. Balachander.
 He portrayed the character Surya, son of JKB.

 Krishna was offered to perform the role of a cancer patient in Kamal Haasan starrer Vasool Raja MBBS but couldn't sign the project.
 He was later offered a role in director Saran's Idhaya Thirudan.
-In 2010 he played a negative role named Jeeva in the Tamil movie Anadhapurathu Veedu.
+In 2010 he played a negative role named Jeeva in the Tamil movie Anandhapurathu Veedu.